Transformers: Revenge of the Fallen: Home media

 The film was released in two-disc Blu-ray and DVD editions, and a single-disc DVD version on October 20, 2009, in North America.
 Michael Bay has revealed that the Blu-ray release of the film, produced by Charles de Lauzirika, features variable aspect ratio for the scenes shot in IMAX format.
-A special “Big Screen” IMAX edition was available exclusively at Walmart.
+A special "Big Screen" IMAX edition was available exclusively at Walmart.

 Home versions include over three hours of bonus content and several interactive features, including "The AllSpark Experiment", which reveals Michael Bay's plans for a third movie in the series.
-At Target, the DVD and Blu-ray versions includes a transformable Bumblebee case.
+At Target, the DVD and Blu-ray versions include a transformable Bumblebee case.
 Both two-disc editions are the first to include Paramount's augmented reality feature, which allows the user to handle a 3-D model of Optimus Prime on a computer by moving the package in front of a webcam.
 First-week sales of the DVD reached 7.5 million copies, making it the best-selling DVD of 2009.
 The Blu-ray version had the best first-week sales of 2009, with 1.2 million units.
 Transformers: Revenge of the Fallen was released on 4K UHD Blu-ray on December 5, 2017.
 The film grossed $276 million in home sales.